 We operate in two distinct product-markets: prevention and recovery.
 Accordingly, we manage two separate strategic business units, recognizing that there is one area of overlap between the two; that is, drug testing.
 Accordingly, we are diversified.
 Allocation of funds to the separate businesses is largely determined by our funding sources who specify how their monies are to be used.

 Our mission is to reduce the impact of substance misuse and other behavioral health disorder in Indian River County, through prevention, education, treatment, and recovery support.
 Toward that end, we offer four programs each with a broad goal associated with achieving our mission.

-We continually evaluate what is happening internally and in the environment with eye for maintaining and/or leveraging our strengths, improving on our weaknesses, exploiting opportunities and minimizing threats.
+We continually evaluate what is happening internally and in the environment with an eye for maintaining and/or leveraging our strengths, improving on our weaknesses, exploiting opportunities, and minimizing threats.

-Currently, we have identified twenty-four stakeholder groups, some of which we rely on as referral sources of clients.
+Currently, we have identified 24 stakeholder groups, some of which we rely on as referral sources of clients.

 SAC focuses on three dimensions of competitive strategies:

 - We differentiate our organization and offerings from other organizations in IRC, and we focus on well-defined market segments.

 - We strive to maintain what we have already achieved while looking for new growth opportunities.